assumeengagetry/iDO/docs/developers/getting-started/installation.md

-# Installation Guide
+# Developer Installation Guide

-This guide covers everything you need to install and configure iDO for development.
+This guide covers everything you need to install and configure iDO for **development**.

+> **Note**: If you just want to use iDO without developing, see the [User Installation Guide](../../user-guide/installation.md) instead.

 ## Prerequisites